 - Your case documents should all be in the same language – if your case is an international case with multiple languages, it is best to segment the data into those languages and review them separately.
 The algorithms can only review in one language at a time, so by combining languages you may receive false positives, or miss crucial data.

-In cases where you have either few documents, or many documents of diverse type/language it is best to conduct a human review as this way you can ensure the most accuracy.
-If, on the other hand, you have a case which requires the review of many documents that have similar formatting and are in the same language, active learning is perfect for you!
+In cases where you have either very few documents or many documents of diverse types/languages, it is best to conduct a human review as this way you can ensure the most accuracy.
+If, on the other hand, you have a case that requires the review of many documents that have similar formatting and are in the same language, active learning is perfect for you!

 The Accuracy of Active Learning: